 What Is Low Vision?

-When you have low vision, you need more than glasses or contact lenses to see well enough to get around and do day-to-day tasks.
-Your central or side vision, or both, may be reduced.
+When you have low vision, you can't see well enough to get around or do daily activities.
+Regular glasses or contact lenses may not help.
+Your central or side (peripheral) vision, or both, may be reduced.

 Low vision can be caused by a number of diseases in the eye.
-An injury to the eye can also result in low vision.
+An injury to your eye can also result in low vision.
 And some people are born with low vision.

-The symptoms of low vision depend on the cause of the vision loss and where the problem is in the eye.
+The symptoms of low vision depend on the cause of your vision loss and where the problem is in your eye.
 Symptoms can include:

 Blank spots, dark spots, or wavy lines in the center of your vision